The Victorian Will and Powers of Attorney Registry

 Download form

-The Victorian and Powers of Attorney Registry, Reply paid 1461 Melbourne VIC 8060
+The Victorian Will and Powers of Attorney Registry, Reply paid 1461 Melbourne VIC 8060

 3. Receive confirmation

-You’ll receive a welcome letter with details about your storage and retrieval.
+You’ll get a welcome letter within 4-6 weeks, with details about your free will storage and retrieval.

-Store your documents yourself but register the location of your documents with us so we can tell your executor where to find them.
-Use the form below to register your documents with us.
+Store your documents yourself, but register their location with us so we can tell your executor where to find them.
+Use the form below to register your documents.

 Who can use the free document storage service?

 All Victorian residents can store their will at The Victorian Will and Powers of Attorney Registry for free.
-It’s safe and secure and trusted by over 80,000 people across the state.
-For details, go here.
+It’s safe, secure, and trusted by over 80,000 people across the state.
+Please refer to option one earlier on this page.

-1. Deposit and store a physical copy of your documents in our secure storage facility.
+• 1.
+Deposit and store a physical copy of your documents in our secure storage facility.
+Please refer to option one earlier on this page.

-2. Register the location of your documents to help make sure your documents are found by your executor when needed.
+• Register the location of your documents to help make sure your documents are found by your executor when needed.
 We will only ever release the information to you or your chosen executor or attorney.
+Please refer to option two earlier on this page.

 Get started here